Fabián Robles

 Fabián Robles (born April 16, 1974 in León de los Aldama, Guanajuato, Mexico) is a Mexican actor.
-Robles began his career in 1994 to participate in the soap opera El vuelo del águila.
+Robles began his career in 1994 by participating in the soap opera El vuelo del águila.

 Family and personal

 Fabián Robles’ father is actor Fernando Robles, and his brother is Julián Robles, who is an actor, writer and director.
 They appeared together in El vuelo del águila (1994).